 When did you first get the idea to launch a robotics startup?

 Much of the credit here goes to my co-founder, Brandon Minor.
 Brandon is a co-founder of Colorado Robotics, and has had his finger on the pulse of the robotics community as long as I have known him.
 We had both left Occipital independently with the idea of starting companies.
 Earlier this year, we met up and he proposed that we join forces to build on our past experience with robots, computer vision and sensors.
-And that is how Tangram Robotics was created.
+And that is how Tangram Vision was created.

-Tangram Robotics offers sensors-as-a-service to robotics platforms.
+Tangram Vision offers sensors-as-a-service to robotics platforms.
 All robots need perception sensors, but not all of those sensors meet the performance needs of robotics.
 We infuse trusted hardware with Tangram software that makes integration, calibration, and maintenance a breeze during development and deployment.
 This means that roboticists don’t need to make any trade-offs; they can start using the best sensors for their platform from day one, and keep that momentum as they deploy.

 What are some of the existing challenges companies face when it comes to the integration of Robotic Perception Sensors?